microsoft/AzureLocal-Network-Switch-Validation/.github/ISSUE_TEMPLATE/tool-result-upload-🚀.md

 - Link to device datasheet:

-## After the tool execution successfully, there will be four files:
+## After the tool execution successfully, there will be five files:

-PDF File
+- PDF File
-YAML File
+- YAML File
-Log File
+- Log File
-PCAP file
+- PCAP file
+- Switch Configurations (Please Remove Sensitive Data!)

 Please zip and upload these here to submit for review!